-We are certainly in times of uncertainty and many of us are feeling anxious and scared about the future ahead.
+We are certainly in times of uncertainty and many of us are feeling anxious and scared about the future ahead during this pandemic.
 When it comes to managing family anxiety during these times, you are the answer to help cope with social isolation.

 Believe it or not, your ability to find the calm within yourself gives you an incredible power to be a strong presence for your family.